 Digital Testers

-Digital testers offer a more advanced and accurate method for measuring your pool water’s quality.
+Digital testers offer a more advanced and accurate method for measuring the quality of your pool water.
 These devices take the guesswork out of color matching by providing an exact digital readout of various chemical levels.

 While digital testers may have a higher upfront cost, their precision and ease of use can save you time and potentially prevent issues caused by improper water balance.
-Simply follow the manufacturer’s instructions and immerse the digital probe into the pool water to obtain the necessary readings.
+Follow the manufacturer’s instructions and immerse the digital probe into the pool water to obtain the necessary readings.

 Recommended Digital Tester